 2. Meanwhile make the chickpeas.
 Heat the olive oil in a large saucepan over medium heat until it shimmers.
-Add the onion and red pepper flakes and sautee for 2-3 minutes until the onion begins to soften.
-Add the garlic and sautee a few more minutes until it becomes fragrant.
-Add the chopped beet green stems, stir and sautee for 2 minutes.
-Throw in the beet greens and stir, sauteeing another 1-2 minutes.
+Add the onion and red pepper flakes and saute for 2-3 minutes until the onion begins to soften.
+Add the garlic and saute a few more minutes until it becomes fragrant.
+Add the chopped beet green stems, stir and saute for 2 minutes.
+Throw in the beet greens and stir, sauteing another 1-2 minutes.
 Add the chickpeas, curry powder or garam masala and any other spices you desire, season with salt and pepper and stir well.
 Cook for another 5 or so minutes, stirring occasionally, then turn off the heat and let sit.

 3. To finish, stir the shredded beets into the saucepan of quinoa, cover, and let steam for 3 to 5 minutes.
 Stir in 1 tablespoon of the lemon juice and the cayenne pepper.
 Taste, adjusting for salt and lemon juice, and serve topped with the curried chickpeas and the yogurt or raita.

 - Southwestern Quinoa Salad with Black Beans, Red Peppers & Sweet Corn

 - Curried Cauliflower With Spinach & Ginger